-\paragraph{Object Scaling [LB]} Similar to the \textsc{Scaling} in the user study, selecting an object is controlled by the Binary interactions, while scaling its size is controlled by the Linear interactions.
+\paragraph{Object Scaling [LB]} As in the \textsc{Scaling} Task in the user study, selecting an object is controlled by Binary interactions, while scaling its size is controlled by Linear interactions.
 For example, one hand slides on the edge of a hardcover book to adjust the object's size (alternatively, a finger can slide horizontally in mid-air as if adjusting an invisible slider).
-The other hand uses a pinch gesture to select the object to be manipulated (alternatively, this hand can hold a pen, approach the object, and press a push button at the back of the pen to confirm selection).
+The other hand uses a pinch gesture to select the object to be manipulated (alternatively, this hand can hold a pen, approach the object, and click the button at the back of the pen to confirm selection).

-\paragraph{Brain MRI Slices [LL]} The presentation of brain slides in three directions—upper \& lower (Axial Plane), left \& right (Sagittal Plane), and front \& back (Coronal Plane)—is controlled by three Linear interactions.
-For example, using three edges of a table corner that form 90-degree angles with each other, each edge controls the slices on a specific plane.
+\paragraph{Brain MRI Slices [LL]} The presentation of brain slices in three directions---upper \& lower (Axial Plane), left \& right (Sagittal Plane), and front \& back (Coronal Plane)---is controlled by three Linear interactions.
+For example, using three mutually orthogonal edges of a table corner, each edge controls the slices on a specific plane.
 One hand can slide along the edge in the front and back direction to display the Coronal Plane cross-sections; the other hand can slide along the edge in the left and right direction to display the Sagittal Plane cross-sections.
 Alternatively, this sliding can be performed in mid-air with both hands, fingers straight and together, aligning each hand to a specific plane.
-For instance, one hand can align with the Axial Plane and slide in the upper and lower direction to view slices at that position, while the other hand can align with the Sagittal Plane and slide in the left and right.
+For instance, one hand can align with the Axial Plane and move up and down to view slices at that position, while the other hand can align with the Sagittal Plane and move left and right.
 This is similar to~\cite{cordeil_embodied_2020}, but does not require dedicated tangible devices for moving along each axis.

-\paragraph{Treadmill [LL-2]} The treadmill's speed is controlled by Linear interactions, as is the incline.
+\paragraph{Treadmill [LL-2]} The treadmill's speed is controlled by a Linear interaction, as is the incline.
 For example, while running, sliding the left hand along the left handrail adjusts the treadmill's speed, and sliding the right hand along the right handrail adjusts the incline.
-If no physical handrails are available, these controls can also be managed by sliding hand motions in specific mid-air regions.
+If no physical handrails are available, these controls can also be managed by performing sliding hand motions in specific mid-air regions.